nicolaViola/slotmachine/README.md

 ![Alt text](/slotmachineClassDiagram.png?raw=true "Slotmachine Class Diagram")

-### the controller
+### controller implementation
 The controller is implemented like a REST service.
 It exposes the method to make the slotmachine change state.
 It implements a Template Pattern to execute the operation.
 ![Alt text](/templateControllerClassDiagram.png?raw=true "Controller Template Class Diagram")

+## To-do List
+ - SWAGGER
+ - Add Spring data MongoDb to record the games (use Fongo)

-## Techonlogy
+## Used Techonlogy
 The project uses Spring Core, Spring Boot, Rest API with Spring MVC

-## To-do List